Sjord/Sjord.github.io/_posts/2023-02-20-textcube-sql-injection-session-ip-spoofing.md

     Client-IP: ' UNION SELECT loginid from tc_Users where userid=1; -- x

-The ` -- ` here starts a SQL comment.
+The ```--``` here starts a SQL comment.
 The `x` is needed so that the space at the end does not get trimmed off.
-This returns the email address of the admin as the session identifier.
+The two dashes only start a comment when they are followed by a space.
+This query returns the email address of the admin as the session identifier.
 So the response would contain:

     Set-Cookie: TSSESSIONtextcubelocal=admin%40sjoerdlangkemper.nl; path=/;

 ## Changing built-in variables

-Textcube changed the value of `$_SERVER['REMOTE_ADDR']`.
-This does not only change the value, but also the assumptions on the content.
+Textcube changes the value of `$_SERVER['REMOTE_ADDR']`.
+This does not only change the value, but also the assumptions about the content.
 Normally, `$_SERVER['REMOTE_ADDR']` can be trusted to contain an IP address, set by the webserver.
 By overwriting this value, this assumption is no longer true.
 Using `REMOTE_ADDR` unescaped in a query would normally not lead to SQL injection, and it's quite possible a code review or scan of isolated files would have missed this vulnerability.

 ## Testing locally